-In Section \ref{sec:delta} of the Appendix, it is shown that $\delta_i({\bs{\nu}}) = \delta_0$ if and only if item $i$ does not exhibit DIF.
-Thus, the $\delta_i({\bs{\nu}})$ will be constant over items when the treatment effect on each item is due exclusively to impact.
-This corresponds to the situation shown in panel (a) of Figure 1 (i.e. ``no DIF'').
-When item-level treatment effects arise from sources other than impact, the $\delta_i({\bs{\nu}})$ will vary over items.
-This corresponds to panel (b) of Figure 1.
+In Section \ref{sec:delta} of the Appendix, it is shown that $\delta_i({\bs{\nu}}) = \delta_0$ if and only if item $i$ does not exhibit DIF on either item parameter.
+This implies that the $\delta_i({\bs{\nu}})$ are all equal to the same constant, $\delta_0$, when no item exhibits DIF.

-Various \emph{test-level treatment effects} can be obtained by aggregating over assessment items:
+Various test-level scaling functions can be obtained by aggregating over assessment items:

 where $w_i \in [0, 1]$ and $\sum_i w_i = 1$.
-The assumption that the item-level treatment effects are due exclusively to impact leads to the unweighted mean as an intuitive test-level treatment effect.
-In the IRT literature, this is referred to as ``mean scaling" \citep[][chap.
+The assumption that no item exhibits DIF leads to the unweighted mean as an intuitive choice of test-level scaling function.
+In the IRT literature, this has been referred to as ``mean scaling" \citep[][chap.
 6]{Kolen2014}.
-The unweighted mean will be written as $ \delta_{U}(\bs\nu)$ with weights $w_{Ui} = 1/m$.
-In the present context, the plug-in estimator $\hat \delta_U = \delta_U(\hat{\bs{\nu}})$ can be interpreted as the IRT analog of estimating average treatment effects using the unweighted mean over assessment items.
-Because $\hat \delta_U$ is motivated by the assumption that no item exhibits DIF, it is referred to as a naive estimate of impact.
+The unweighted mean will be written as $\delta_{U}(\bs\nu)$ with weights $w_{Ui} = 1/m$.
+Because $\delta_{U}(\bs\nu)$ is motivated by the assumption that no item exhibits DIF, it will be referred to as a naive scaling function.